a-kuchuk/seng2021/README.md

 ### deployment info

-app is deployed automatically from main branch
+app is deployed automatically from main branch on https://seng2021-nine.vercel.app/

 ```
 note from andrea: